AlbertWhite/site-v2.0/src/data/blogs/gulp.md

 title: "Use Gulp for three reasons"
 date: "2016-05-04"
 category: "blog"
-star: 2
+star: 1
 ---

-The first day I came to the office, I remember my tutor told me: have you ever tried to use gulp?
-We use gulp for our projects here.

-I heard that before, but never tried with that at that time.
-However, after I try with it, I konw I will never code html without it until there is a better tool for me!

 ![](images/gulp/1.png)
-First of all, what is [gulp](http://www.gulpjs.com/}?
+First of all, what is [gulp](http://www.gulpjs.com/)?

 Gulp helps front-end programmers enhance their workflows, but how?
 Gulp have a lot of plugins to help front-end programmers to accomplish this goal.
-However, like NPM(node package manager), many plugins are used for similar functions and not all of them are perfect to use, so I am writing this article to summarize some really good plugin and how they help me in development.
 In short, gulp helps me in the following three ways:

-1. Create server and synchronize code and the browser
+1. Create server and synchronize code with the browser
 2. Watch changes for sass
 3. Export code into the version for public use

 ### Create server and synchronize code and the browser

 Perhaps this is the most attracting function from gulp for programmers.
-Instead of following the traditional workflow :change code, refresh brower and see the changes, gulp has plugins to synchronize code and the browsers.
+Instead of following the traditional workflow: change code, refresh browser and see the changes, gulp has plugins to synchronize code and the browsers.
 Once programmers save the code, the browser will refresh automatically!
 Let's take a look how it works:

 ![](images/gulp/2.gif)
 It's cool isn't it?
 This feature helps save a lot of time.

 There are different ways to do that, but I recommend to use the plugin [browsersync](http://www.browsersync.io/) for this feature.

 How to use it?
-First of all, we need to install gulp with $: npm install gulp and then install the plugin with $: npm install brower-sync.
+First of all, we need to install gulp with `$: npm install gulp` and then install the plugin with `$: npm install brower-sync.`

 After installing gulp, we can start creating the new file **gulpfile.js** to add code.